newhoa/victory-gtk-theme/README.md

 I have created a [Patreon page here](https://www.patreon.com/newhoa) for anyone interested in showing support via Patreon.
 I will try to post updates, previews, etc there.

+If you prefer to donate via Paypal, my paypal is `newhoa.donate` (AT) `linuxmail.org` or simply [donate via paypal here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=newhoa%2edonate%40linuxmail%2eorg&lc=US&item_name=newhoa&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).

-In addition to contributing, I'll also offer my paypal email for anyone interested in donating.
-I don't expect anything from this but a few have asked so it couldn't hurt to add it.
-It is `newhoa.donate` (AT) `linuxmail.org` | I've worked for many years and hundreds of hours on this theme and the icon theme.
+I don't know if people are interested in showing monetary support, but I like to contribute to those whose work I find value in and hopefully people who find value in my work or think that what I do is worth a few dollars might do the same.
+I've worked for many years and hundreds of hours on this theme and the icon theme.
 I've enjoyed every second of it and it has been an incredible learning experience.
 I'll continue to do it because I enjoy it and it's my way to give something to the FOSS community that I love, admire, and am indebted to.
 I would greatly appreciate help in any form and thank anyone who feels inclined to do so.
 Thank you all for your support, whether it is simply a thank you, a compliment, some advice, constructive criticism, or a donation it is all very much appreciated.